kdvh/whatapi/README.md

 whatapi
 =======

-A Go wrapper for the What.CD [AJAX API](https://github.com/WhatCD/Gazelle/wiki/JSON-API-Documentation)
+A Go wrapper for the What.CD [JSON API](https://github.com/WhatCD/Gazelle/wiki/JSON-API-Documentation)

 Example
 -------